Reddit Thread Shows How Important It Is To Leash Dogs In Public, No Matter How Well Trained They Are

 19. There is no middle ground

-Ultimately, understanding the nuances of canine behavior and the psychological principles at play can empower dog owners to create safer and more enjoyable public experiences.
+Ultimately, understanding the nuances of canine behavior can empower dog owners to create safer and more enjoyable public experiences.
 Regular training and proper leash use, combined with a keen awareness of their dog's emotional state, can significantly improve interactions in public spaces.
 Moreover, engaging in community resources, such as training classes or local dog clubs, provides ongoing support and education for owners.

 20. Another dog might attack your dog